Govind-Patwal/Bikesharing/README.md

     ![](Images/Basic_info.png)

     **Observation/Description of analysis:**
-    * The total number of rides in NYC in the month of August 2019 is 2,344,224.
+    * The total number of rides in NYC in the month of August 2019 was 2,344,224.
 While this data relates to NYC, it can use used to get a rough estimate of the ridership in a city, for example the population of Des Moines is 216,853.
     * 81.07% of all rides were taken by Subscribers, while 18.93% was taken by Customers
     * Males took 65.28% of the rides, Females 25.1% and Unknowns at 9.62%